Human Hands as Probes for Interactive Object Understanding

 We setup contrastive losses by passing object and hand crops through convolutional trunks $\phi_o$ and $\phi_h$, respectively.
 We use a projection head $f_o$ for $\Lt$, and 2 projection heads $f_h, g_h$ (for object and hand crops, respectively) for $\Lh$. $h^m_i$ is encoded via positional encoding and appended to $\phi_h(h^a_i)$ before being fed into projection head $g_h$.
 We use cosine similarity, and the normalized temperature scaled cross-entropy loss ({\it NT-Xent}) following SimCLR~\cite{chen2020simple}.

 We call our full formulation with both these loss terms as Temporal SimCLR with Object-Hand Consistency or TSC+OHC.
-We also experiment with Temporal SimCLR or TSC, where we only use the temporal term (\ie setting $\lambda$ to $0$.
+We also experiment with Temporal SimCLR or TSC that only uses the temporal term (\ie setting $\lambda$ to $0$).
 The output of these formulations is $\phi_o$, which is our state-sensitive feature representation.
-In \secref{expts-features}, we evaluate the quality of $\phi_o$ on object state classification task.
+In \secref{expts-features}, we evaluate the quality of $\phi_o$ on an object state classification task.